michalmuskala/jason/README.md

   json_decoder: Jason
 ```

-Additionally, for Phoenix, you need to configure the "encoder"
+Additionally, for Phoenix, you need to configure the "encoder" in `conifg/config.exs`:

 ```elixir
 config :phoenix, :format_encoders,